elipapa/markdown-cv/index.md

 `2021`
 __University of Oxford__ Research Assistant – AI and Music
-Develop and assess computational composition tools built on Python/PyTorch.
-Methods include (auto) ethno-musical, interview and participatory design.
+Develop and assess computational composition tools built with Python (PyTorch).

 ## Internships

 `2021 - 2022`
 __Imperial War Museum__
 Conduct and analyse focus group research on digital accessibility and museum informatics in the new hollocaust galleries

 `2021`
 __Stanford and Goldsmiths, University of London__ – [HybridLive](https://gtr.ukri.org/projects?ref=AH%2FV009567%2F1)